torbensun/Modeling-Of-Epidemics-With-Compartmental-And-Network-Models/README.md

   - Internal Data - Processed data to make life easier

+  - C - The C scripts and additional python script used for plotting

 ### Scipts:
   - Python & Jupyter Notebook:
       - projectlib.py - Library containing the main functions of the project